 They did such a good job of this that everybody got scared of fat.
 And companies around the world responded with low fat and diet formulas.
 BUT, the diet foods lacked flavour without the fat, so they added sugar and chemicals to give them taste.
 That’s when people really started to get fat.

+Skip the bread replacements and almond flour treats for later!
 First timers to Keto usually make the mistake of jumping on the ‘fancy recipe’ bandwagon.
-Fat bombs, pork rinds, keto snacks are all things for further down the road.
+Fat bombs, almond flour breads and sweets, keto snacks are all things for further down the road.
 When you’re first starting out, its all about keeping it simple.
-Your whole life, you have fed your body chemicals, overloaded it with sugar and likely never learned to listen to what its trying to tell you.
-Its time to detox, give your body a break and cut the crap.
+Your whole life, you have fed your body chemicals, overloaded it with sugar and likely never learned to listen to what it’s trying to tell you.
+It’s time to detox, give your body a break and cut the crap.

 The time between starting ketosis and fat adaption is THE most crucial time in the life of a Ketonian.
 Its the time that you reset your metabolism and help it to learn how to heal itself.
+Eat as clean as you can now!
 Stick with healthy fats, protein and green leafy vegetables.
 Stay away from the fancy Keto recipes and snacks.

 Pro Tip –